 What is the Largest Personal Injury Claim in Canada?

 While we often view our neighbours to the south as lawsuit-crazy, we Canadians believe in the power of the law as well.
-One of the ways that individuals engage with the legal system is through personal injury claims, usually, with the help of a personal injury lawyer.
+One of the ways that individuals engage with the legal system is through personal injury claims, usually, with the help of an injury law firm.

 Personal injury law enshrouds many different instances, such as car accidents, workplace incidents, repetitive stress injuries, and many more.
 A typical personal injury case begins with the accusation that a responsible party did not act according to their best judgement or within the confines of the law.
 Settlements can vary from these cases and will often fluctuate depending on the specific circumstances of the suit.

 However, overwhelmingly, there appears to be a case considered the precedent for large sum payouts.
-Below, you can learn about MacNeil v Bryan, the largest settlement involving a personal injury lawyer in Canada.
+Below, you can learn about MacNeil v Bryan, the largest settlement involving a injury law firm in Canada.

 The chief plaintiff in the case was a woman named Katherine-Paige MacNeil.
 At the time of the incident, she was only fifteen years old and riding in the back seat of a 1989 Ford Tempo when tragedy struck.